BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 Then, the process of finding the common datas was done with this new dataset.

+### Detalied Explanation of Preprocessing Parts
+#### Libraries Used
+pandas, numpy, seaborn, matplotlib.pyplot, sklearn.datasets, sklearn.metrics, sklearn.model_selection, sklearn.preprocessing.OneHotEncoder, sklearn.preprocessing.StandardScaler, sklearn.svm.SVC, sklearn.linear_model.LogisticRegression, sklearn.neighbors.KNeighborsClassifier, sklearn.metrics.confusion_matrix, sklearn.metrics.accuracy_score, sklearn.metrics.precision_score, sklearn.metrics.recall_score, sklearn.metrics.f1_score, warnings, sklearn.exceptions.ConvergenceWarning

+#### In[3]
+This code fetches data from four different URLs containing CSV files, reads them into Pandas DataFrames, and stores them in a list called dfs.

+#### In[4]
+This code line assigns them to variables with more meaningful names

+#### In[6]
+This loop takes each movie title in the 'Title' column of a DataFrame, splits the title based on the year enclosed in parentheses, and adds this information to new columns named 'title' and 'year'.
+Thus, each movie title is parsed into movie name and year, respectively.
+Also, "Title", which starts with a capital letter, was corrected to "title".

+#### In[8,9,10]
+The existence of duplicate data was checked.
+No duplicate data was found in the Netflix, Amazon, and Bechdel datasets.

+#### In[11]
+Duplicate data in the poster dataset was checked, and 593 duplicate datasets were found.
+In this code, the drop_duplicates() method is used to remove duplicate rows.
+As a result, a DataFrame without any duplicate data is obtained.

+#### In[12]
+The Netflix and Amazon datasets were merged based on the 'title' column, combining the datasets into one.

+#### In[13]
+This code merges three DataFrames: merged_df and bechdel_df are merged based on the 'title' column into merged_bnp_df, and then merged_bnp_df and movieposter_df are merged based on the 'title' column into allmerged_df.

+#### In[14]
+It was checked whether the merged data frame contains duplicates.

+#### In[15]
+In this line of code, unwanted columns are removed from the data set.
+The extracted columns include 'show_id', 'date_added','imdbid','id', 'imdbId', 'listed_in', 'description' 'Unnamed: 0', 'year_x','Imdb Link', 'year_y'.
+Then the columns were sorted in the desired order.

+#### In[16]
+Null data was checked in this line of code.
+There were 17 null data in the cast column, 317 in the country column, and 92 in the director column.
+The deletion of these null data was done in the next lines of code.

+#### In[18]
+The first three actors' names from each row in the 'cast' column have been extracted, and they have been labeled as cast1, cast2, and cast3.
+The other 'cast' column has been removed.

+#### In[19]
+Columns have been checked.

+#### In[20]
+The null values in the previous lines were deleted, and it was checked whether there was null data after the dropping process.

+#### In[21]
+This code splits each entry in the 'Genre' column by the '|' character and takes the first category.
+Similarly, it splits each entry in the 'country' column by the ',' character and takes the first country.

+#### In[23]
+This code ensures that each entry in the 'duration' column contains only the numerical value found at the beginning.

+#### In[24]
+This line of code is to detect whether there is duplicate data.
+According to the results, 18 duplicate data were found.

+#### In[25]
+This code removes duplicate rows in the 'cleaned_df' DataFrame.

 ### *Sources of Data Sets*
 [Amazon Prime Movies and TV Shows](https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows)